PaddlePaddle/PaddleOCR/doc/doc_en/FAQ_en.md

 Error message: Input(X) dims[3] and Input(Grid) dims[2] should be equal, but received X dimension[3](108) != Grid dimension[2](100)

 Solution：TPS does not support variable shape.
 Please set --rec_image_shape='3,32,100' and --rec_char_type='en'

+11. **Custom dictionary used during training, the recognition results show that words do not appear in the dictionary**

+The used custom dictionary path is not set when making prediction.
+The solution is setting parameter `rec_char_dict_path` to the corresponding dictionary file.